algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 Words can embrace a connected world by being not here.
 Images are flooding away with reality.

+*With "I’m not here" Junya Ishigami first attracted attention with his invisible architecture; now, through exploration of landscape, memory and scale, it is the architect himself who is disappearing.*

 **METEORA**

 We learnt to play with the idea of architecture with a new instrument of connected characters.

 We used our AI tools on text, images and models to give students their personal architectural voice connected to the world.
-They've wrote public talks of the buildings towards the city and private whispers of the peoples as guests.
+They wrote public talks of the buildings towards the city and private whispers of the people as guests.
 They learnt not to start with a blank sheet of paper, worked with thousands of books and the words of the others, words of the masters of architecture, getting friends with them, with them across all times.
-Meteora is not about the new, it is about a masterful constellation of the connected.
+Meteora is not about the new, it is about a masterful constellation of the connected things around.

 We trusted in an approach to architecture which is radical, unprecedented and face says the globality of AI.
 We trust in the very principles of architecture itself.

-Normally computer streamlines design.
+Normally, a computer streamlines design.
 It was always refused to think of computers as tools.
-Takes a famous parametric design: It developed towards an unacceptable positivistic straight jacket.
+Takes a famous parametric design: It developed towards an unacceptable positivistic straitjacket.

 In Meteora, we experienced the opposite.

 Free from the constraint of images and open field is showing up, the students are able to articulate their architecture in most different ways.
 It was beautiful to see that this is the way architecture will go.

 I've never been able to build anything by myself.